Ye Shi: Economic views

 Ye Shi criticized the expansion of fiscal apparatus by the Song dynasty and advocated for fiscal conservatism deeming the expansion as morally bankrupt "exploitation" and "money grubbing".
 However, many Confucian moralists were sanguine regarding to this topic.
+Similar to Chen Fuliang, Ye opposed fiscal centralization while emphasizing the conducive role of rich people in society.
+He believed that wealthy individuals were essential for the nation's finances and that usury helped support the population.
+In addition, he also criticized the Song government for infringing on the rights of business people through direct control of industries.

-He also defended Wang Anshi's stance that the New Policies falls on "li cai" (the proper managing of government finances) even though he argued that the actual policies crossed the line into "yan li" (accumulating material gain).
+He also seemed to support Wang Anshi's stance between distinguishing "li cai" (the proper managing of government finances) and "yan li" (accumulating material gain) despite Ye's criticism that Wang's actual policies had crossed the line into "yan li".